Table of Contents

 Hangxiety is just what it sounds like.
 It’s the combo of both a hangover combined with feelings of anxiety.
 The anxiety piece is what sets this apart from a normal hangover.
 Not every person will feel the anxiety.
 So what makes the difference?
+What is hangover anxiety?
 Why do some get the added anxious state of mind after a night of drinking?

 Alcohol affects each person in a unique way.
 Each person’s chemical makeup deals with ethyl alcohol differently.
 The symptoms of anxiety may arise due to brain chemistry changes that some people experience.
 Keep reading to learn more about this after affect called hangxiety.